 Having talent in a subject does not always mean you should major in it!
 You will be taking several classes in the major you choose, so be sure you truly enjoy the subject and are motivated to do the work.
 Alternatively, if there is a department you are interested in but not as naturally talented, don't necessarily let that discourage you.

-Step Two: Explore Your Options and Gather Information
+Step Two: Try out a department that interests you!
+Explore Your Options and Gather Information

 Step Three: Talk with Your Advisor and Associate Advisor